animal-tree/Writing-stuff/Stuff50-linear-angular-crazy-theory.md

 **A little more precise: the effect between the intermediary particles will be non-zero.
 However, their effect on the first body, without the cross-derivative interaction with a second body, will be zero.
 Thus, they propagate through collisions with each other without affecting the first body, until they affect a second body.
 THEN their spin value makes them affect each other in the reverse direction in such a way that affects the first body (with-non-zero-effect), and vice versa, likewise affecting the second body gravitationally.**

-The downside to this is that it's more computationally expensive to simulate wave-particle duality for than the probabilistic averaging idea since it posits an aether.
+The downside to this is that it's more computationally expensive to simulate wave-particle duality for than the probabilistic averaging idea since it posits a non-temporary aether.